Why You Should Take a Modular Approach to PCB Design for Internet of Things Applications

 Taking a modular approach to your IoT designs lets you be efficient and chill.

 Testing - It’s much easier to test 20 of the same board than to test 20 unique boards.
 Though, it is easier to test 20 unique boards incorrectly.
 Do you really trust those guys in Quality Assurance to rigorously test such a wide variety of boards?
 Just make the designs as close to each other as possible and reduce the risk.

-Sales - Would you enjoy using a new design program every couple weeks?
+Sales - Would you enjoy using a new design program every couple of weeks?
 No?
-Well, embedded systems engineers won’t like it if you make them use a new board every couple weeks.
+Well, embedded systems engineers won’t like it if you make them use a new board every couple of weeks.
 If you make your design standardized, like Arduino’s, embedded systems engineers will choose it simply because they already know how it works.

 Doing the same repetitive tasks is the worst!

 If you need to convince your manager to let you start with an extensible design, send them this section.